connornishijima/connornishijima.github.io/_products/super_pixie.md

 ## Fancy Transitions On Board

 Remember the scaling and rotation?
 Now I had them working along with self-addressing, so that you can send a single packet down the line with a number to show, and each Super Pixie will decide whether or not to flip to a new character onscreen.
-This transition is handled fully internally, meaning that after sending a single packet your microcontroller is free to do anything else while the transition is still occurring.
+This transition is handled fully internally, meaning that after sending a single packet your microcontroller is free to do anything else while a transition is still occurring.
+Super Pixies handle the hundreds-of-FPS rendering for you.

 <iframe class="youtube-video" src="https://www.youtube.com/embed/3vnzpUjgBBc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>